bolek42/bolek42.github.io/sca/introduction.md

+---
+title: "Introduction to Electromagnetic Emanation Attacks using SDRs"
+description: "Introduction to Electromagnetic Emanation Attacks using SDRs"
+---

 ## Electrical Emmanation Attacks

 All electronic devices create some sort of electrical emmanations, that are caused by voltage and current fluctuations.